From sample preparation to setting up a standard curve, here we answer some of the most common questions relating to our assay kits.

 Q. Can the assay be used on urine, synovial fluid or other water-based samples?

-Yes, the assay can be used with such samples, further guidance is found on p6 of the manual.
+A. Yes, the assay can be used with such samples, further guidance is found on p6 of the manual.

 Please note, since these samples are prone to variable concentration and composition we have developed an additional 'Blyscan sGAG Isolation & Concentration Pack' - product code: B1015 (100 samples) which can aid sample preparation.